One of the techniques Ta and I use to create powerful user experiences is trying to engage as many human senses as

 Engaging our senses not only helps us better remember past experiences and relax in the present, it also helps us learn faster and form stronger bonds with our friends and loved ones.
 The more senses that are involved, the more our brains register curiosity, enjoyment, and significance — so we learn and remember information better [Hope Springs Behavioral Consultants1].
 Sensory stimulation has a long list of potential benefits (for the neurotypical as well as the neurodivergent) including improving cognitive processing and function, supporting better verbal and non-verbal communication, and encouraging participation and comfort in social situations [Connectability Australia2].
 Ultimately, our communication with the environment and subsequent behavior towards other humans and our planet is enormously influenced by our sensory inputs [Vanderbilt3].

 Smith Assembly believes the best experiences in life are multi-sensory.
-That’s why we incorporate sensorial design into our team building workshops and also ask our global innovators to invoke the senses when they introduce themselves and their communities.
+That’s why we incorporate sensorial design into our workshops and also ask our global innovators to invoke the senses when they introduce themselves and their communities.